Pelvic Floor Therapy in Scarborough, Saco & Bath, Maine: What to Expect at Your First Visit?

 Pelvic floor therapy typically does not look or feel like your traditional physical therapy.
-If you are seeking this kind of care, you may be pregnant or postpartum, and/or you might be experiencing incontinence, pelvic pain, painful intercourse, constipation, low back pain, hip pain and more.
-If you are dealing with any of these issues, a pelvic floor evaluation is an excellent idea.
+If you are seeking this kind of care, you may be pregnant or postpartum, and/or you might be experiencing incontinence, pelvic pain, painful intercourse, constipation, low back pain, hip pain, or other pelvic health concerns.

-We want to learn all about YOUR STORY.
+We want to learn all about your story.

-Some topics that we will cover include:
+Some topics we’ll cover include:

 • Your medical and health history

-• Your current symptoms and or conditions for which you are seeking treatment
+• Your current symptoms or concerns

 • Your bladder and bowel habits